Falcon Heavy: Design

-Falcon Heavy consists of a structurally strengthened Falcon 9 as the "core" component, with two additional Falcon 9 first stages with aerodynamic nose–cones mounted outboard serving as strap-on boosters, conceptually similar to Delta IV Heavy launcher and proposals for the Atlas V Heavy and Russian Angara A5V.
+Falcon Heavy consists of a structurally strengthened Falcon 9 as the "core" component, with two additional Falcon 9 first stages with aerodynamic nose-cones mounted outboard serving as strap-on boosters, conceptually similar to the Delta IV Heavy launcher and proposals for the Atlas V Heavy and Russian Angara A5V.
 This triple first stage carries a standard Falcon 9 second stage, which in turn carries the payload in a fairing.
-Falcon Heavy has more lift capability than any other operational rocket, with a payload of 63800 kg to low Earth orbit, 26700 kg to Geostationary Transfer Orbit, and 16800 kg to trans-Mars injection.
+Falcon Heavy has the second highest lift capability of any operational rocket, with a payload of 63800 kg to low Earth orbit, 26700 kg to Geostationary Transfer Orbit, and 16800 kg to trans-Mars injection.
 The rocket was designed to meet or exceed all current requirements of human rating.
 The structural safety margins are 40% above flight loads, higher than the 25% margins of other rockets.
 Falcon Heavy was designed from the outset to carry humans into space and it would restore the possibility of flying crewed missions to the Moon or Mars.

 The first stage is powered by three Falcon 9 derived cores, each equipped with nine Merlin 1D engines.
 The Falcon Heavy has a total sea-level thrust at liftoff of 2327 t-f, from the 27 Merlin 1D engines, while thrust rises to 2517 t-f as the craft climbs out of the atmosphere.
 The upper stage is powered by a single Merlin 1D engine modified for vacuum operation, with a thrust of 95.2 t-f, an expansion ratio of 117:1 and a nominal burn time of 397 seconds.
 At launch, the center core throttles to full power for a few seconds for additional thrust, then throttles down.
 This allows a longer burn time.
 After the side boosters separate, the center core throttles back up to maximum thrust.
 For added reliability of restart, the engine has dual redundant pyrophoric igniters (Triethylaluminium-Triethylborane) (TEA-TEB).
 The interstage, which connects the upper and lower stage for Falcon 9, is a carbon fiber aluminum core composite structure.
 Stage separation occurs via reusable separation collets and a pneumatic pusher system.
-The Falcon 9 tank walls and domes are made from Aluminium–lithium alloy.
+The Falcon 9 tank walls and domes are made from Aluminum–lithium alloy.
 SpaceX uses an all-friction stir welded tank.
 The second stage tank of Falcon 9 is simply a shorter version of the first stage tank and uses most of the same tooling, material, and manufacturing techniques.
 This approach reduces manufacturing costs during vehicle production.